 HAMILTON - Crews are continuing to battle the Hog Trough and Fuse Lake fires in the Bitterroot National Forest.

-The blazes — which were both sparked by lightning — have burned a combined 1,418 acres, up from the 1,287 acres reported Wednesday.
+The blazes — which were both sparked by lightning — have grown slightly to a combined 1,718 acres burned as of Tuesday morning.

 The fires are burning in rugged and remote terrain 18 miles southeast of Hamilton.

 The Fuse Lake Fire is now fully contained while the Hog Trough Fire is 77% contained.